Half-Step Down Tuner Online

 - Tap any peg to hear its exact flat target pitch as a reference.

-- Lower every string a half step until each dial sits inside the green band.
+- Lower every string a half step until each dial sits inside the green band, then play a familiar chord to confirm the shapes still feel right.

 FROM TUNED TO PLAYING